MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSecondarySite.md

 ```

 ### -ValidateContentSchedule
-Specifies an object that represents a schedule type and determines how frequently System Center Configuration Manager validates the integrity of packages on the distribution point.
+Specifies an object that represents a schedule type and determines how frequently Configuration Manager validates the integrity of packages on the distribution point.

 ```yaml
 Type: IResultObject